Device Compliance - Windows

 For your computer running Windows OS to be deemed as compliant, it must meet all these requirements:

-• Windows 10 version must be 22H2 or 21H2 with latest security patches installed (more details).
+• Windows 11 must be at version 24H2, 23H2 or 22H2 with latest security patches installed (more details).

 OR